 - Select All drivers.

 - Right-click on the old printer, and click on the option Remove driver package or click Delete.

-Even after you uninstall and delete the printers using the above methods, the Add a printer page may still show up your old printers.
-You need to edit the registry to remove the remnant entries.
+Even after you uninstall and delete the printers using the above methods, the Add a printer page may still show your old printers.
+Therefore, you need to edit the registry to remove the remnant entries.

 - Create a System Restore point.

 regedit.exeand press ENTER.
 This opens the Registry Editor.

 - In the right pane, right-click the printer you want to remove, and choose